Lazzarettos of Dubrovnik: History

 In the 15th century, the quarantine facilities were moved closer to the city because the Ottoman Empire could have used them as a base for the attack on the city.
 By the mid-15th century, quarantines have become complex institutes that employed scribe, two guards, gravedigger, two cleaners, and additionally, since 1457 epidemic, priest, barber and two kacamortis.
 In 1430, some houses in the Gradac public park were used as quarantine facilities.
 In 1457, a lazaretto and a Catholic church were built by builder Mihoč Radi near Danča Beach.
 The good organization of this lazaretto allowed complete abandonment of quarantines on the islands near Cavtat.
 This quarantine facility had its own surgeon who replaced barber and two kacamortis.
 In 1526, Dubrovnik was struck by the hardest outbreak of the plague which completely paralyzed the city (Government fled the city).

 Construction of a large lazaretto on Lokrum started in 1533, and was completed at the end of the 16th century.
 In 1590, the government started with the construction of the lazaretto in Ploče.
 The constriction was completed in 1642.
 It contained 10 multi-storey buildings (5 for goods, 5 for people) connected by 5 interior courtyards.
 This lazaretto had five areas and five residential buildings for passengers who had to go through quarantine.
 From each side of the area where the houses for people were, there were the towers for the guards and the apartment for the Ottoman envoy who acted as a judge for Ottoman subjects who were visiting Dubrovnik.

 With the construction of the lazarettos, epidemics were significantly suppressed with last breaking out in 1815-16.
 After the fall of the Republic in 1808, lazarettos were used for quarantine of merchants coming to Dubrovnik from the inner-Balkans, and later for military purposes.
 Lazarettos were damaged by fire in the second half of the 19th century and again at the end of the First World War.
 Following the first renovation, the arcades in the courtyards and the gates facing the sea were bricked up.

 Today, the Lazarettos are used for recreation, trade and entertainment.
-On 7July 2017, Ministry of Regional Development and EU Funds gave 33.8 million kunas to the City of Dubrovnik for the project ‘Lazareti, kreativna četvrt Dubrovnika’ [Lazzarettos - Creative Neighbourhood of Dubrovnik].
+On 7 July 2017, Ministry of Regional Development and EU Funds gave 33.8 million kunas to the City of Dubrovnik for the project Lazzarettos - Creative Neighbourhood of Dubrovnik (original Croatian name: Lazareti, kreativna četvrt Dubrovnika).